-We use the following notation in this paper: $\LHP$ and $\RHP$ are the open left and right half plane, respectively, while $\real{z},~\imag{z}$, $\conj{z}=\real{z}-\ii\imag{z}$, $|z|$ denote the real part, imaginary part, complex conjugate, and absolute value of a complex quantity $z$.
-For the matrix $A$, we use $A^T$, $A^\tr=\conj{A}^T$, $A^{-1}$ for the transpose, the complex conjugate transpose, and the inverse, respectively.
+The following notation is used in this paper: $\LHP$ and $\RHP$ are the open left and right half plane, respectively, while $\real{z},~\imag{z}$, $\conj{z}=\real{z}-\ii\imag{z}$, $|z|$ denote the real part, imaginary part, complex conjugate, and absolute value of a complex quantity $z$.
+For the matrix $A$, we use $A^\tr$ and $A^{-1}$ for the complex conjugate transpose and the inverse, respectively.
 In most situations, expressions of the form $x=A^{-1}b$ are to be understood as solving the linear system $Ax=b$ of equations for $b$.
 The relations $A>(\geq)0$, $A<(\leq)0$ stand for the matrix $A$ being positive or negative (semi)definite.
 Likewise, $A\geq(\leq) B$ refers to $A-B\geq(\leq)0$.
 If not stated otherwise, $\|\cdot\|$ is the Euclidean vector or subordinate matrix norm, and $\kappa(\cdot)$ is the associated condition number.